 Measuring against a business-as-usual forecast provides the benchmark to set and measure a CSA goal and actions to achieve that goal.
-This approach is used by all governments in Canada.
+This approach is used by all governments in Canada in considering the potential impact of climate actions.